Dynamics of American Democracy

 Partisan Polarization, Political Competition and Government Performance

-Eric M. Patashnik and Wendy J. Schiller
+Edited by Eric M. Patashnik and Wendy J. Schiller

 Democracy is in crisis.
 Washington is failing.
 Government is broken.
 On these counts many politicians, policy experts, and citizens agree.
 What is less clear is why—and what to do about it.
 These questions are at the heart of Dynamics of American Democracy, which goes beneath the surface of current events to explore the forces reshaping democratic politics in the United States and around the world.